-- To study the characteristics, sign and symptoms, types and risk factors of cancers and epidemiology of breast, cervical, oral and lung cancers. - To identify different types of carcinogens and understand mechanism of carcinogenesis. - To study the role of oxidative stress in cancer. - To learn about mechanism of tumor formation, spread of cancer cells and biology of cell death. - To list out common myths and misconceptions of cancer. - To learn about clinical examination of cancer and applications of computational tools in cancer prediction. - To understand the role of antioxidants and dietary fibre and yoga and meditation in cancer prevention.
+- To study the characteristics, sign and symptoms, types and risk factors of cancers and epidemiology of breast, cervical, oral and lung cancers. - To identify different types of carcinogens and understand mechanism of carcinogenesis. - To learn about mechanism of tumor formation, spread of cancer cells and biology of cell death. - To learn about clinical examination of cancer and applications of computational tools in cancer prediction. - To understand the role of antioxidants and dietary fibre and yoga and meditation in cancer prevention.

-UNIT I
+UNIT I 10L